-- 1. Introduced warm-season forages, such as Bermuda grass and Old World bluestem, should be fertilized in late April through mid-May.
+1. Introduced warm-season forages, such as Bermuda grass and Old World bluestem, should be fertilized in late April through mid-May.
 Approximately 50 lb. of nitrogen (N) is required to produce about 1 ton of forage.
-Efficiency of nitrogen use is improved if multiple applications (generally two or three) are made.
-More nitrogen is typically applied in the spring because moisture availability is consistently abundant. - 2.
-High-magnesium mineral supplements should be provided for cattle grazing coolseason forages through the month of April. - 3.
-A moderate- to low-phosphorus (P) mineral supplement (10% phosphorus or less) is recommended for most classes of cattle and forage types during the lush spring growing season.
-Most forage species contain adequate phosphorus, and some species contain excessive phosphorus during this period.
+Efficiency of nitrogen use is improved with multiple applications (generally two or three).

+2. High-magnesium mineral supplements should be provided for cattle grazing cool-season forages through the month of April.

+3. A moderate- to low-phosphorus (P)

+mineral supplement (10% phosphorus or less) is recommended for most classes of cattle and forage types during the lush spring growing season.

-- 4. Plan a fly and tick control program.
+4. Plan a fly and tick control program.
 Check spraying equipment, dust bags and oilers, and purchase needed chemicals or tags for fly and tick control.
-Use insecticide-impregnated ear tags if ear ticks are a problem and there is no resistance in your area. - 5.
-Establish new stands of lovegrass in April and May.
-Spray weeds in Bermuda grass and native grass pastures in late April or May. - 6.
-Controlled burning programs can still be effective in early April in some areas to control weeds, brush and ticks.
+New-generation ear tags are highly effective.
+Check with your veterinarian for tags that are working well in your area.

+5. Establish new stands of lovegrass in April and May.
+Spray weeds in Bermuda grass and native grass pastures in late April or May.
+Be sure to read the herbicide label for the most effective rate and timing of application.

+6. Controlled burning programs can still be effective in early April in some areas to control weeds, brush and ticks.
 Controlled burning has also been shown to increase weaning performance of fall-born calves.